Supercomputing-System-AI-Lab/FlexGaussian/README.md

 ### Key Features
 -   **Training-Free**: No retraining or fine-tuning required.
 Just plug and play.
 -   **Cost-Effective**: Compresses models in under 1 minute on desktops and under 3 minutes on mobile platforms.
--   **Flexible**: With importance scores calculated (a one-time cost), switching to different compression ratio takes  1–2 sec.
+-   **Flexible**: With importance scores computed (a one-time cost), switching compression ratios takes 1–2 seconds.

 # Installation
+We tested on both desktop and mobile platforms using Ubuntu 20.04, CUDA 11.6, PyTorch 1.12.1, and Python 3.7.13.
 ### Install dependencies
 ```
 # clone the repo